 - Review case studies and current research to discover what you must do to replicate successful strategies in your own organization.

-Michael E. Frisina, PhD
+Michael E. Frisina, PhD and

 - Click on the Register Now link for the location of your choice